2017 NFL Draft: First Impressions of First Round

 4. Jacksonville Jaguars: Leonard Fournette, RB, LSU

 New football czar Tom Coughlin and head coach Doug Marrone (an O-line guy) want to help Blake Bortles by featuring an old-school, run-based offense.
 Fournette is more than proven in this category.
-If all works out, not only will the Jaguars balance their extremely talented defense with a ground game, but they’ll be able to execute more of their aerial concepts out of run formations, which better clarifies the field for Bortles.
-And don’t forget: incumbent running back T.J.
+If all works out, not only will the Jaguars balance their extremely talented defense with a ground game, but they’ll also be able to execute more of their aerial concepts out of run formations, which better clarifies the field for Bortles.
+And don’t forget: Incumbent running back T.J.
 Yeldon is more agile and light-footed than he appears—plus he can pass-block.
 The Jags have a potentially great one-two punch.

 5. Tennessee Titans: Corey Davis, WR, Western Michigan

-Most likely, the Titans wish they could have traded down and gotten Davis later.
+Most likely the Titans wish they could have traded down and gotten Davis later.
 But to their credit, they still took their guy when the phones didn’t ring.
 Smart drafting.
 The idea is to acquire players that your team can use.
 And the Titans absolutely can use a wide receiver.
 The question is whether Davis is the right one.
 This receiving corps needs speed.
 Some see Davis more as a possession type.

 6. New York Jets: Jamal Adams, S, LSU

 Todd Bowles wanted ex-Cardinal Tony Jefferson in free agency.
 (Jefferson chose Baltimore.)
-Marcus Gilchrist, assuming he returns comfortably from last December’s patellar tendon rupture, is versatile in coverage, but the implication is that Bowles is not enamored with the 2014 first-round strong safety that he inherited, Calvin Pryor.
+Marcus Gilchrist, assuming he returns comfortably from last December’s patellar tendon rupture, is versatile in coverage, but the implication is that Bowles is not enamored with the 2014 first-round strong safety he inherited, Calvin Pryor.
 Or maybe Bowles wants to play more three-safety packages like he did as the defensive coordinator in Arizona.
 However it’s sliced, Adams fits.
 He’s an outstanding open-field tackler, he can blitz and, as he wants people to know, he can cover.
 This is especially critical because in Bowles’s scheme, safeties often must convert their zone coverage into man.
 Not many can, but Adams is capable.

 7. Los Angeles Chargers: Mike Williams, WR, Clemson

 The Chargers must love Williams, because they didn’t need him.
 Keenan Allen and Dontrelle Inman are extraordinary route runners, particularly at the intermediate levels.
 Travis Benjamin injects speed into their three-receiver sets.
 Tyrell Williams, undrafted in 2015, is mistake-prone but very talented.
-With polish, he can easily top the 1,059 yards that he posted in 2016.
+With polish, he can easily top the 1,059 yards he posted in 2016.
 It may be tough for Tyrell Williams to get that polish now; many of his reps will go to Mike Williams, who is here because he makes contested catches.

 8. Carolina Panthers: Christian McCaffrey, RB/WR, Stanford

-Note: Editor’s note: Click name for MMQB article about each player, where applicable.